bitrix24/b24restdocs/api-reference/disk/storage/disk-storage-get.md

-# Get Storage Description by Its Identifier disk.storage.get
+# Get storage description by its identifier disk.storage.get

 {% if build == 'dev' %}